ozukoc/eleventy-tailwind-flowbite_starter/README.md

    npm run build;
    ```

-   PS: In case you run into css problems in site, this command is combined script but I Prefer using split terminal and running tailwind and 11ty scripts separate like this:
+   PS: In case you run into css problems in site, this command is combined script but I prefer using split terminal and running tailwind and 11ty scripts separate like this:

    ```sh
    npm run tail